-11.6.1.1 Configuring explicit-path segment lists
+11.1.5.1.1 Configuring explicit-path segment lists

-When configuring an explicit path, specify either an MPLS label (mpls-label) or the IP address (ip-address) for each hop in the path.
+When configuring an explicit path, specify either an MPLS label (mpls-label) or the IP address (ip-address) for each next hop in the path.
+The explicit path can include strict, loose, or a combination of both types of hops.